 - Specialization: In many cases, a small specialized site can have much better content than a large one since it is usually curated by people that know their market very well and have the time and energy to focus on their niche and provide exceptional quality content.

 - Direct support: Large players have millions of customers and cannot always provide the level of support a vacation rental owner or manager needs.
-Airbnb for example is notoriously difficult to get in touch with – you are usually left reading faq after faq until you find a solution to your problem.
+Airbnb for example is notoriously difficult to get in touch with – you have usually left reading faq after faq until you find a solution to your problem.
 Smaller, niche sites have almost always a more direct connection to their customers, and since their customer base is much smaller they strive to provide the best support they can in order to keep them.

 - Targeted guests: If you own a vacation rental property that falls into one of the categories discussed above, you are much more likely to get quality (targeted) guests by listing in a niche website that covers your market/activity/segment.
-If for example your property is right next to a famous golf course, you can justify higher prices that will only be appreciated by golfers.
+If for example, your property is right next to a famous golf course, you can justify higher prices that will only be appreciated by golfers.

 So, to answer the initial question: Yes.
 It is worth listing on multiple niche websites.
 Especially if your property falls into one of the categories listed above, there are surely many bookings waiting for you that would otherwise would not have found you.
-Think of it this way: There are hundreds of niche short term/vacation rental listing sites out there, and more are popping up each day.
+Think of it this way: There are hundreds of niche short-term/vacation rental listing sites out there, and more are popping up each day.
 That means there are millions of people visiting them and booking their stays on them – why miss out on all this potential?